nginx/agent/site/content/v2/installation-upgrade/_index.md

 ---
-title: "Installation and Upgrade"
+title: "Installation and upgrade"
+description: "Learn how to install, upgrade, and uninstall NGINX Agent."
 menu: docs
 weight: 300
 ---

-Learn how to install, upgrade, and uninstall NGINX Agent.